Updated: April 11, 2021

 Taken from TED University 2009, this veteran rock climber teaches us how the basic principles of rock climbing can also be applied to our life on the ground.

-For those who is not familiar with TED, this is an annual gathering of the world’s most fascinating thinkers and doers.
+For those who are not familiar with TED, this is an annual gathering of the world’s most fascinating thinkers and doers.

 Inspiring isn’t it?
 Let me go through each of them once again: